REU Site: Algebra, Combinatorics, and Statistics

 Anton Dochtermann received his PhD from the University of Washington where his advisors were Eric Babson and Isabella Novik.
 After postdoctoral positions at TU Berlin, Stanford, and U Miami, he joined the faculty at Texas State in 2016.
-His research interests are in topological and geometric combinatorics, as well as combinatorial commutative algebra.
-Recent projects include the commutative algebra of chip-firing, generalizations of parking functions for matroids, notions of higher-dimensional chordality, as well as topological methods in graph theory
+His research interests are in topological and geometric combinatorics, and combinatorial commutative algebra.
+Recent projects include the commutative algebra of chip-firing, generalizations of parking functions for matroids, notions of higher-dimensional chordality, and topological methods in graph theory.

 Suho Oh is currently a tenure-track faculty at the mathematics department of Texas State University.
 He received his PhD from Massachusetts Institute of Technology under Alexander Postnikov and did postdoctoral studies in University of Michigan under Sergey Fomin.
 His research interests are in algebraic combinatorics.
 He mainly deals with problems regarding matroids and polytopes, with applications to geometry and representation theory.

-Shuying Sun received her PhD in statistics from the University of Toronto in Canada and is currently an associate professor in the Department of Mathematics, Texas State University.
+Shuying Sun received her PhD in statistics from the University of Toronto in Canada.
 Dr. Sun has interests in statistical genetics and bioinformatics and has published more than 20 peer-reviewed research articles in high-impact journals.
 Dr. Sun's research focuses on addressing challenging genetic and epigenetic questions using statistical and computational methods.
 She has been developing statistical methodologies and software packages for genomic problems using Bayesian methods, hidden Markov models, Markov Chain Monte Carlo algorithms, and linear models.